-Pique interest by highlighting those skills or experience that make you a compelling candidate.
+Pique interest by highlighting those skills or experiences that make you a compelling candidate.
 Last job was at a well-regarded restaurant?
 Put your employment history first thing.
-Have some great knife skills, or past experience under a well-known chef?
+Have some great knife skills or past experience under a well-known chef?
 Stick that under “Skills and Qualifications” and put that section near the top.

 Which one sounds more dynamic to you?